fscatox/socv-step2/README.md

             - to make the test quiet, pass the flag `+quiet`

         * [`src/tb/p4_adder/p4_adder_pkg.sv`](src/tb/p4_adder/p4_adder_pkg.sv) - namespace for the
           p4 adder UVM-based testbench.
+The DUT generics are set at compile time defining the macros *NBIT* and *NBIT_PER_BLOCK* by command line.

         * [`src/tb/p4_adder/p4_adder_top.sv`](src/tb/p4_adder/p4_adder_top.sv) - instantiates the
-          dut and the free running clock, then it sets up and invokes the test specified by command line with `+UVM_TESTNAME=<test name>`
+          DUT and the free running clock, then it sets up and invokes the test specified by command line with `+UVM_TESTNAME=<test name>`
 ## Usage